 If this is the first time you’ve ever heard about “washing your car safely” and not using a sponge or brush on the paint.
 Then check out this article on how to wash a car without causing scratches to learn everything you need to know.

 Now of course, this is a generalisation.
 There are plenty of valet services out there that are very careful to use the proper wash technique to prevent these scratches.
-But there are also plenty that don’t care about being this careful.
+Auto Care HQ for example offers both detailing and valeting services, and uses safe wash techniques in every single package.

 The second difference, is a deeper clean.
 Now this refers to things like the wheel arches, alloy barrels, tires, exhaust tips, grilles etc. Basically, when a car is detailed, every single surface will be cleaned thoroughly and the time will be taken to make the car effectively look as clean as it did before it was ever driven.